De Sitter vacua -- when are `subleading corrections' really subleading?: Introduction

 The microscopic nature of the Dark Energy that dominates our Universe today and drives its accelerated expansion remains arguably the biggest question in fundamental physics today.
 So far, cosmological observations are consistent with Dark Energy being a tiny, positive cosmological constant, or vacuum energy, sourcing a de Sitter Universe.
 The string theory landscape could in principle provide an explanation for this tiny, positive cosmological constant, with its prediction of a multitude of four-dimensional Universes, each one with a different total vacuum energy, including ones that match the observed value.
 However, this landscape relies on de Sitter vacua obtained with a delicate balance of tree-level and leading-order perturbative and/or non-perturbative corrections in two expansions; using weak string coupling and large volume.
 There is an ongoing fruitful debate on the validity of these solutions, with constructions becoming ever-more explicit and tests on their robustness ever-more rigorous.
 Any candidate construction must also face the fundamental issues around de Sitter vacua, such as how to formulate an S-matrix in spacetimes with cosmological horizons.

-This paper is inspired by \cite{Junghans:2022exo}, which made a comprehensive analysis of the various subleading corrections to type IIB moduli stabilisation scenarios that have been considered in the literature and assessed how dangerous they are to strongly-warped Large Volume Scenario de Sitter vacua, with light volume and conifold moduli.\footnote{This analysis was generalized to Calabi-Yau 3-folds with arbitrary topologies in \cite{Junghans:2022kxg}, which concludes that controlling all corrections in the context of strongly-warped LVS would require large tadpoles.} The conclusion in that paper is that there are several curvature, warping and $g_s$ corrections that --- although parametrically suppressed in the off-shell potential --- appear enhanced in the moduli vevs and vacuum energy.
-This behaviour was called non-perturbative no-scale.
-Moreover, it was found that some corrections have no parametric suppression at all and --- even assuming these unsuppressed corrections to be vanishing for some reason --- the remaining corrections could not be simultaneously parametrically suppressed in small $g_s$ and large $\mathcal{V}$.
-Therefore, in order for strongly-warped LVS dS vacua to survive all corrections, the topological choices in the 10d compactification must be such that some of their numerical coefficients happen to be small.
-To establish whether the strongly-warped LVS dS vacua are in the string landscape or in the `string theory swampland', one would need computational control over all the potentially dangerous subleading corrections, which may well be developed in the coming years.
+This paper is inspired by \cite{Junghans:2022exo}, which made a comprehensive analysis of the various subleading corrections to type IIB moduli stabilisation scenarios that have been considered in the literature and assessed how dangerous they are to strongly-warped Large Volume Scenario de Sitter vacua, with light volume and conifold moduli.
+Ref. \cite{Junghans:2022exo} uncovered a so-called `non-perturbative no-scale' behaviour, whereby several curvature, warping and $g_s$ corrections --- although parametrically suppressed in the off-shell potential --- appear enhanced in the moduli vevs and vacuum energy.
+Moreover, it was found that some contributions have no parametric suppression at all; the ten-dimensional constructions must therefore be such that these contributions are vanishing or suppressed for other reasons.
+Finally, by taking the specific model presented in \cite{LVSdS:2010.15903} as a case study, and assuming that the latter unsuppressed contributions could be neglected, Ref.\cite{Junghans:2022exo} found that the remaining corrections could not be simultaneously parametrically suppressed in small $g_s$ and large $\mathcal{V}$.
+Thus, for a consistent de Sitter vacuum, the numerical coefficients of these corrections would have to be computed, and their suppression would have to be arranged via the topological choices in the ten-dimensional construction.